nus-cs2103-AY2324S2/tp/docs/AboutUs.md

 # About Us

 We are a team based in the [School of Computing, National University of Singapore](http://www.comp.nus.edu.sg).
+To learn good software engineering practies, we have different team leads each week.
+This week's team lead is Shuyuan.

 You can reach us at the email `seer[at]comp.nus.edu.sg`

 ## Project team

-### John Doe
+### Boan

 <img src="images/johndoe.png" width="200px">